 By B. H. Liddell Hart. $5. c2012.
 126p.
 Out of a life-time as a highly-respected historian of military activity and strategy.
 Learn from History, on Amazon

 Serious, erudite, punchy.
 Fun to read if you’re into history at all (objective, but with a strong British slant).
-2 months would probably get us through this satisfactorily.
+2 monthly discussions would probably get our group through this satisfactorily.

 “Ambitious officers … would decide that they would bottle up their thoughts and ideas, as a safety precaution, until they reached the top and could put these ideas into practice.
 Unfortunately the usual result, after years of such self-repression for the sake of their ambition, was that when the bottle was eventually uncorked the contents had evaporated.”